Sites with corrals on the current map:

 402 - 2 pens next to the existing highline area

 Horseriders Campground is the home of one of Wisconsin's best equestrian campgrounds and bridle trail systems.
 With direct access to over 54 miles of trails exploring the beauty of the Southern Kettle Moraine State Forest, a stay at this campground is a must for many riders and even those who drive.

-Electric is available at certain sites.
+Electric is available at 29 sites (denoted by circled site numbers on the map).
 Running water, manure pits, wheelbarrows and pit toilets are stationed throughout the campground.
 There is also a covered shelter, commonly referred to as the pavilion, and a BBQ pit for group gatherings.
 The pavilion has electric outlets, and is often used for potluck meals.